adriverin/Backtesting_framework/README.md

 ### Notes
 - If you don’t install PyTorch, use `ma` or `ml_rsi_ema_volume` instead of `ml`.
 - Price columns supported include `close` (default) and for ML: `typical`, `median`, `vwap` (created on-the-fly when possible).
+- Symbols map to Binance spot pairs.
+Inputs like `BTCUSD`, `BTC-USD`, `BTC/USDT` are accepted; they are fetched as `BTC/USDT` and saved under `BTCUSD` in filenames.
+- No API key is required; public Binance kline endpoints are used via ccxt with rate limiting enabled.
+- If Binance is unavailable in your region, swap the exchange in `data/download_data.py` (ccxt supports many exchanges).

 ### Folder structure
 - `data/` — cached OHLCV, cache summaries, helpers